argentlabs/cairo-read-only-call/README.md

 ## How it works

 1. Your shielded dispatcher calls `read_only_call()` with the target contract call
-2. `read_only_call()` invokes `read_only_call_panicking` on your contract (via safe dispatcher)
+2. `read_only_call()` performs a library call to `SafeReadCall` contract using `ISafeReadCallSafeLibraryDispatcher`
+3. The library call executes `read_only_call_panicking` which makes the external call
-3. The external call executes and immediately reverts with a magic value + return data
+4. The external call executes and immediately reverts with a magic value + return data
-4. The revert is caught and validated (checks magic value and `ENTRYPOINT_FAILED`)
+5. The revert is caught and validated (checks magic value and `ENTRYPOINT_FAILED`)
-5. Return data is deserialized and returned to the caller
+6. Return data is deserialized and returned to the caller
-6. Any state changes are rolled back
+7. Any state changes are rolled back

-## Why a Component Instead of a Library Contract?
+## Library Call Architecture

-We use the **component pattern** because it's the idiomatic way to provide reusable contract logic in Cairo.
-Components embed directly into your contract, keeping everything self-contained.

-A library call approach would work equally well from a technical standpoint—it's primarily an architectural preference.
+This library uses **library calls** to a deployed `SafeReadCall` contract.
+The `CLASS_HASH` is hardcoded, and the library call executes in the caller's context without any storage requirements.

+**Why library calls instead of a component?**

+We initially implemented this as a component, but that approach had significant drawbacks:
+- Added a lot of integration overhead related to component embedding
+- Would have failed if any other contract tried to library call into it

+The library call approach solves both issues:
+- No storage overhead in your contract
+- No need to embed a component
+- Works seamlessly when called via library call from any contract
+- Cleaner contract architecture

 ## Comparison with Solidity's `staticcall`